wisesa/krider/README.md

 # krider
 Kamen Rider Collection

-/register to register
+/register to register,
-/login to login
+/login to login,
 /collection to do crud collection (has to be logged in first)